gennyble/roan/README.md

 # roan
 an example of using Rust on Android *and also* your Desktop.

+Feel free to open a PR if you notice any words spelled poorly, my spellcheck refuses to function.

 ## Setting up

 ### Grabbing the SDK/NDK